 Targets: A common environmental target has been proposed in the frame of the EC support project - to phase out the use of contaminants and reach MAC levels below Regulation (EC) No 1881/2006.

 Status assessment if possible (link to Art.
-8 and maps): Information/conclusions on status of D9 (overall) or the assessed common indicators will be included here until 2018.
+8 and maps): The Indicator Factsheet on D9 (see Annex I) presents initial results for a preliminary status assessment.

-In Annex X, an Indicator Factsheet on the following indicator for D9 is included:
+In Annex I, an Indicator Factsheet on the following indicator for D9 is included:

 Contaminants listed in Regulation (EC) No 1881/2006.